NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * `selectSetByName`
 * `selectSetByType`

-Finally  the following hooks are available for querying set size:
+Finally, the following hooks are available for querying set size:

 * `useGeneSetCountsQuery`
 * `useSsmSetCountsQuery`